bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 The one exception is the Milwaukee Bucks, but they were at least named for a game-hunting pastime that is popular in the area, and not my least-favorite type of team name, which is just some kind of predatory animal that may or may not have any actual connection to the team's location (Detroit Tigers, for example).

 With this in mind, I'd now like to present the definitive ranking of all 30 MLB teams by namesake.
 All namesake origins were gleaned by reading the Wikipedia entry for each team.
-I have separated the namesakes into various "groups," kind of like the Westminster Kennel Club.
+I have separated the namesakes into various "groups," patterend after the groups used by the Westminster Kennel Club.

 # Definitive MLB Team Rankings by Namesake